KRCC

-KRCC (91.5 MHz) is a public radio station in Colorado Springs, Colorado.
+KRCC (91.5 FM) is a public radio station in Colorado Springs, Colorado.
 It is owned by Colorado College and operated by Colorado Public Radio.

-KRCC broadcasts non-commercial News/Talk programming, mostly from National Public Radio (NPR) and American Public Media.
+KRCC broadcasts non-commercial news/talk programming, mostly from National Public Radio (NPR) and American Public Media.
 The BBC World Service is heard overnight.
 The station is also a member of the Mountain West News Bureau.

 Studios and offices are on North Weber Street in Colorado Springs.
 The transmitter is located on Cheyenne Mountain amid other Colorado Springs-area TV and FM stations.
 KRCC is also simulcast on a network of repeater stations around Southern Colorado.